civican/legisinfo/44-1/bills/C-2/bill_text.md

     is

-    **for the seventeenth qualifying period to the twenty-third qualifying period**, the lesser of
+    for the seventeenth qualifying period to the twenty-third qualifying period, the lesser of

-    the total of all amounts each of which is an amount of a deemed overpayment under subsection (2) for each of the eligible entities described in clause (i)(A) of the description of A for the seventeenth qualifying period **to the twenty-third** qualifying period, other than amounts in respect of employees on leave with pay, and
+    the total of all amounts each of which is an amount of a deemed overpayment under subsection (2) for each of the eligible entities described in clause (i)(A) of the description of A for the seventeenth qualifying period to the twenty-third qualifying period, other than amounts in respect of employees on leave with pay, and

     the amount determined by the formula